wonkatin/express-apis-omdb/readme.md

 # Bonuses

 * Add stars images to reflect the imdb ratings
-* Add an error page that renders when a route has a problem and a 404 page that renders when a route isn't found
+* Add an error page that renders when a route has a problem
+* add a 404 page that renders when a route isn't found
 * Figure out what parameters are need to access the Rotten Tomato information, and display that information to the page

 ## Saving Faves Super Bonus